Additivemenu/spoonlee1/Web_Projects/MERN_FullStack/C3_WebSocket/P3_Talk_A_Tive/README.md

 + set proxy in package.json for CORS. we can also config CORS at server
 + upload image to cloudiary, then MongoDB store pic url
++ :bangbang: Authentication & authorization (logged-in user can only see his data)
+  + done by set config when sending axios request

-+ manage logged-in user's dynamic info (state) in Context API
++ :bangbang: manage logged-in user's dynamic info (state) in Context API
+  + localStorage

-+ handler inovling http request code pattern
++ :star: handler inovling http request code pattern
   + check input, then do business
   + set boolean state for visual feedback whether async operation is done or not